Masoud647/Masoud647.github.io/README.md

 password that will give them access to everything in the app such as inventory status, database, add items and delete items.
 The way the app will continuously update the inventory status is by the use of a database program called firebase.

-The work break down will consist of three sections the first is the database, the second is the design and the last section is bug fixes.
-Rafil Yashooa will be responsible for the database which he will connect the app and the hardware together to work seamlessly together.
-Masoud Rahguzar will be responsible for the design of the app by making it user-friendly and functional.
-Lastly, Divesh Oree will be responsible for bug fixes on the app, searching issues occurring in the app.

 2.3.4 Database with Web Interface
 ---------------------------------